shredthaGNAR/list-of-my-starred-repos/README.md

 * [ssborbis/ContextSearch-web-ext](https://github.com/ssborbis/ContextSearch-web-ext): Search engine manager for modern browsers
 * [continuedev/continue](https://github.com/continuedev/continue): ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 * [dokterdok/Continuity-Activation-Tool](https://github.com/dokterdok/Continuity-Activation-Tool): An all-in-one tool to activate and diagnose macOS 10.10-12 Continuity on compatible Mac configurations.
-* [insin/control-panel-for-twitter](https://github.com/insin/control-panel-for-twitter): Browser extension which gives you more control over your Twitter timeline and adds missing features and UI improvements - available for desktop and mobile browsers
+* [insin/control-panel-for-twitter](https://github.com/insin/control-panel-for-twitter): Browser extension which gives you more control over your Twitter timeline and adds missing features and UI improvements - for desktop and mobile
 * [wilson-tim/convert-pocket-export-to-csv](https://github.com/wilson-tim/convert-pocket-export-to-csv): Extract Pocket exported saves list to CSV (Python)
 * [lotusshinoaki/converts-html-exported-from-pocket-into-an-importable-format](https://github.com/lotusshinoaki/converts-html-exported-from-pocket-into-an-importable-format): None
 * [google-gemini/cookbook](https://github.com/google-gemini/cookbook): Examples and guides for using the Gemini API